-Bamboo flooring is a type of hardwood floors manufactured from the bamboo plant and are classified as a form of sustainable flooring as they reduce the demand on ecosystems during their life-cycle.
+Bamboo flooring is a type of hardwood floor manufactured from the bamboo plant and is classified as a form of sustainable flooring as they reduce the demand on ecosystems during their life-cycle.
 Bamboo flooring is made from a fast-growing renewable “timber” (bamboo is actually a grass).

 Benefits of Bamboo Flooring

 There are numerous features of bamboo, which make it a flooring preference amongst many homeowners.
 These include the following: It is naturally anti-bacterial, water-resistant, and extremely durable and stylish.

 Bamboo flooring offers a unique look and is an affordable, eco-friendly hardwood option.
 Bamboo flooring also has wide colour selections in the market and are know to withstand wear and tear, is easy to maintain, and will look beautiful for a long time.

 Bamboo flooring is extremely versatile.
 It can be installed over almost any subfloor and used in most rooms in your home.
 Bamboo is dimensionally stable, meaning that it can be used in rooms with fluctuating temperatures.

 Advantages and disadvantages of Bamboo Flooring

 - Inexpensive choice compared to hardwood flooring